raakka/seed-collector/README.md

 ## What is This?
-This is a Rust program that collects the different variants of shape by pinging an endpoint The default for this repo is target but can be easily changes
+This is a Rust program that collects the different variants of shape by pinging an endpoint The default for this repo is target but can be easily changed

 ## Getting Started
 This should be plug and play for target but of course you can modify the script endpoint and it should play nice